JiangJiaWei1103/CS224N-Spring-2024/README.md

 [[course](https://web.stanford.edu/class/cs224n/index.html)]

-My solutions and supplemental resources for CS224N in the spring of 2024.
+> Note that this repo is still a work in progress...

+In this repository, I share my solutions and additional resources for CS224N in the spring of 2024.
+While there are already some excellent repos offering solutions for various semesters, I found that none fully cover the latest version of the course.
+Moreover, many of these solutions seem to be copied from past versions, which may not reflect the latest updates.
+Hence, I decide to document my own learning process and provide all the solutions.
+If you spot any mistakes, feel free to file an issue!

 ## Offline Schedule
 > Just follow your own path.